ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 The recommended way for new contributors to submit code to QDarkStyle is to fork the repository on GitHub and then submit a pull request after committing the changes.
-The pull request will then need to be approved by one of the manteiners before it is merged into the main repository.
+The pull request will then need to be approved by one of the maintainers before it is merged into the main repository.

 -  Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.

 -  Fork `the
    repository <https://github.com/ColinDuquesnoy/QDarkStyleSheet>`__ on
-   GitHub to start making your changes to the master branch.
+   GitHub to start making your changes to the develop branch.

 -  Write a test which shows that the bug was fixed or that the feature works as expected if its a function, or create a screenshot if you